octo-technology/OpenTezos/docs/baking/exam.md

 What is true about baker and endorser selection?

-- [x] Rolls snapshot are done every 256 blocks and define who can bake.
+- [x] Rolls snapshots are done every 256 blocks and define who can bake.
-- [ ] Rolls snapshot are done every 5 cycles and define who can bake.
+- [ ] Rolls snapshots are done every 5 cycles and define who can bake.
 - [x] The order of baking is done using a pseudo-random number generator based on a seed.
 - [x] The selected rolls determine the baking and endorsing rights for the next 5 cycles.
 - [ ] The selected rolls determine the baking and endorsing rights for the next cycle.